Too Much (Spice Girls song): Music video

 The music video for "Too Much" was directed by Howard Greenhalgh and filmed on 10 November 1997 in a studio located in London.
 The video features each Spice Girl in their own individual scene, inspired by their own film fantasies.
 Melanie Brown is shown singing on top of a tank strapped with ammunition in an industrial post-apocalyptic war scene in a segment based on the film Mad Max Beyond Thunderdome (1985).
 Emma Bunton is shown in a bedroom dressed in white pyjamas while objects float around her on their own; her scene is based on Poltergeist (1982).
 Melanie Chisholm is shown in a Chinatown, dressed in a red cheongsam and black pants with her hair in a long ponytail with red streaks; her scene is based upon Year of the Dragon (1985).
 Geri Halliwell is featured in a black-and-white scene based on Rita Hayworth's performance in Gilda (1946).
 She is shown performing on a smoky stage in a long, white sequined gown with a group of sailors dancing around her.
-Victoria Beckham is shown in a missile silo next to a smoking rocket, clad in a black catsuit and with a long ponytail; she is portraying Catwoman from Batman Returns (1992).
+Victoria Adams is shown in a missile silo next to a smoking rocket, clad in a black catsuit and with a long ponytail; she is portraying Catwoman from Batman Returns (1992).

 The "Too Much" music video premiered on 2 December 1997 on the American television network UPN, as part of a one-hour special titled Too Much Is Never Enough.
 Two versions of the music video exist: the original one, and a version that includes scenes from the group's 1997 film Spice World; the latter was included on the bonus DVD that accompanies the special edition of their 2007 Greatest Hits album.
-The original version was officially released in December 2022 to mark the release of ‘’Spiceworld 25’’.
+The original version was officially released in December 2022 to mark the release of Spiceworld 25.